Brelan

 Brelan (brelenc) is a famous French vying game with rapidly escalating bets from the seventeenth to nineteenth century, and hence also a name for a card player, gambler or the name of the place where the game was played.
 The game is quite similar to the game of Bouillotte, but it is not played anymore.

 History

 In Old French, a brelan, berlan or berlenc (from High German: bretling = "board, table") was a table on which people played dice.
-The game of Brelan, even breland, for the name and the rules varied over time, appeared as early as an edict of Lille, France, of 1458.
+The game of Brelan, even breland, for the name and the rules varied over time, appeared as early as an edict of Lille, France, of 1458, however Depaulis says that "contrary to popular belief, [Brelan] only had the meaning of a card game in the 17th century".
 In Crébillon's 1763 novel "Le Hasard du coin du feu", the game of "Brelan" takes centre stage.
 It is often considered as sharing roots with a Renaissance game of Primero and Primo visto.
-The game is recorded as Treschaken in a Holstein dialect dictionary in 1802 where it is equated to the French bréland.
+The game of Treschaken is equated to the French bréland in an 1802 Holstein dialect dictionary.